MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/faq.md

 ## Will Hyper-V Containers also be available to the Docker ecosystem?

-Yes.
-Hyper-V Containers and Windows Server Containers will provide identical experiences across all management solutions, including Docker.
+Yes – Hyper-V Containers will provide the same level of integration and management with Docker as Windows Server Containers.
+The goal is to have an open, consistent, cross-platform experience.
+The Docker platform will also greatly simplify and enhance the experience of working across our container options.
+An application developed using Windows Server Containers can be deployed as a Hyper-V Container without change.

 ## As a developer, do I have to re-write my app for each type of container?

 No, Windows container images are common across both Windows Server Containers and Hyper-V Containers.
 The choice of container type is made when you start the container.
-Developers can choose to build container images using either type confident in the knowledge that either will work in deployment.
+From a developer standpoint, Windows Server Containers and Hyper-V Containers are two flavors of the same thing.
+They offer the same development, programming and management experience, are open and extensible and will include the same level of integration and support via Docker.

+A developer can create a container image using a Windows Server Container and deploy it as a Hyper-V Container or vice-versa without any changes other than specifying the appropriate runtime flag.

+Windows Server Containers will offer greater density and performance (e.g. lower spin up time, faster runtime performance compared to nested configurations) for when speed is key.
+Hyper-V Containers offer greater isolation, ensuring that code running in one container can't compromise or impact the host operating system or other containers running on the same host.
+This is useful for multitenant scenarios (with requirements for hosting untrusted code) including SaaS applications and compute hosting.

 ## Are Hyper-V/Windows Server Containers an add-on, or will they integrated within Windows Server?